 This is your opportunity to change it by increasing your visibility (either organically, paid or both).

 Maybe the first one wasn’t your issue.
-You have the people and you’ve put this course in front of them.
+You have the people and you’ve put this scalable offer in front of them.

 They simply aren’t buying it.